- Blog Overview

 A 6-step Guide to Successful Customer Journey Management

-The process of mapping and ultimately achieving the perfect customer journey starts off by identifying quantifiable findings, quick wins, and opportunities to improve the customer experience.
-Here are 6 steps that look at the entire customer service operation and how that affects the different phases of the customer journey.
+The process of customer journey mapping and setting up goals for the ultimate customer journey starts off by identifying opportunities to improve the customer experience short term and in the long run.
+Here are 6 steps that help you observe the entire customer journey and how different stages of it and the customer’s lifecycle stage together affect the customer journey.

 1. Pre-arrival

-CJM can start before the customers physically visit the shop, bank, hospital or service center.
-By implementing appointment solutions that enables customers to book an appointment before arrival and later use mobile solutions such as Mobile Ticket to queue virtually, you can eliminate the pain of waiting and provide a positive impact on the customer’s service experience.
-For the service provider, CJM can be a tool to control and steer the flow of customers away from peak hours to less busy parts of the day.
-It can also be a powerful tool that delivers the pre-visit data required for the service provider to staff more appropriately and deliver better customer service.
+Customer journey management can start before the customers physically visit the shop, bank, hospital, or service center.
+By implementing an appointment scheduling system, you enable customers to book an appointment in advance and later use mobile solutions such as a Mobile Ticket to enter a virtual queue.
+This way, you gain the possibility to eliminate the pain of long waiting times and provide a positive impact on the customer’s service experience.

 2. Arrival